natebragg/ratl/README.md

 using arrow syntax, and must have a single argument, whose name is given in parentheses.
 The body is an expression.

-Expressions include recalling a variable by name, literal values, and function application.
+Expressions include recalling a variable by name, literal values, function application, and testing truthiness with `if`.

 Functions called in prefix position, wrapped in parentheses.

-Builtin functions include addition with `+`, fetching the `head` and `tail` of a list, and testing truthiness with `if`.
+Builtin functions include addition with `+`, less-than with `<`, fetching the `head` and `tail` of a list, and prepending to a list with `cons`.

 Literal values include the natural numbers starting at zero, and lists.
 Lists can be over the naturals, or over lists of naturals, etc.  Naturals are